-Unexcuse d Absences Parent Letter Sent?
+Unexcused Absences Parent Letter Sent?
 Parent Meeting?
 Student/Parent Fined Through Magistrate's Office?
 Children and Youth Services Contacted?

-1st and 2nd NO NO NO NO 1 and 2 A letter is sent to the parent after the 3 rd Unexcused Absence.
-A parent phone call will be made.
-A parent meeting is scheduled after the 3 rd Unexcused Absence.
-A Truancy Elimination Plan will be developed to avoid any further Unexcused Absences.
-The student and parent are not fined until the first Unexcused Absence after the date of the parent meeting.
-The student and parent will be fined for every further Unexcused Absence.
-Children and Youth Services will be contacted for Truancy if a student continues to have Unexcused Absences after the student and parent have been fined through the magistrate's office.
-3 rd YES See Above YES See Above NO See above NO See above 4 th NO A parent phone call will be made.
-NO YES See Above NO See above
+NO NO NO NO

+1st and 2nd

+A letter is sent to the A parent meeting is The student and parent are not Children and Youth

+parent after the 3 rd scheduled after the 3 rd fined until the first Unexcused Services will be

+unexcused absence. unexcused absence.
+Absence after the date of the contacted for Truancy if

+A parent phone call will be parent meeting. a student continues to

+made.
+A Truancy Elimination have unexcused

+Plan will be developed to The student and parent will be absences after the

+avoid any further fined for every further unexcused student and parent

+unexcused absences. absence. have been fined

+through the

+magistrate's office.

+3 rd YES YES NO NO

+See Above See Above See above See above

+4 th NO NO YES NO

+A parent phone call will be See Above See above

+made.

-5 th and further NO A parent phone call will be made.
-NO YES See Above YES See above 10th YES See above A parent phone call will be made.
-YES See above YES See Above YES See above 11th and further NO A parent phone call will be made.
-NO YES See Above YES See above above for more information).
+5 th and NO NO YES YES

+further A parent phone call will be See Above See above

+made.

+10th YES YES YES YES

+See above See above See Above See above

+A parent phone call will

+be made.

+11th and NO NO YES YES

+further A parent phone call will See Above See above

+be made.